JOURNAL OF GENTRY GENEALOGY

 Abstract

 Family groupings and ancestry links are proposed for the John Gentry family which resided in Hanover County, and a similar John Gentry family which resided in Louisa County, Virginia at the turn of the 18th century.
-Evidence is presented relating to a number of Patrick Gentrys who resided in Louisa, Hanover, and Henrico Counties.
+Evidence is presented relating to conflicting reports concerning two Patrick Gentrys and two Robert Gentrys who resided in Louisa, Hanover, and Henrico Counties.
 Finally, a number of previously unidentified Gentrys of Louisa County have been proposed for linkage to Nicholas Gentry, the Immigrant, in particular the proposed family of a widow, Frances Gentry, of Louisa County.

 Introduction